campuzanogf/TLGMTP/README.md

 A repository with real-case instances for the HGMTP

-Comments within an instance's file start with /* and end with */ and have to be ignored by a parser.
+Comments within an instance's file start with /* and end with */ should be ignored.

 This repository contains the instances used for the paper "The Hierarchical Generalized Median Tour Problem".